hltcoe/vaporengine/README.md

 Running VaporEngine
 ===================

-The VaporEngine server is started using the command, which will start a web server on your local machine that is listening on port 8000:
+The VaporEngine server is started using the command:

     ./manage.py runserver

+which will start a web server on your local machine that is listening on port 8000.

 You can interact with VaporEngine by pointing your browser at the URL: